t-hullis/Battleship-Game/README.md

 <img src="images/error-feedback.png" width="49%">
 <br/>

-- Once there is winner, the porgram will anounce that winner and ask the user if they would like to replay the game or exit the programme.
+- Once there is winner, the porgramme will anounce that winner and ask the user if they would like to replay the game or exit the programme.

 <br/>

 ## Data Model
-I have used a Gameboard class to set up the board, using 4 instances for a hidden and display board for both the user and the computer.
+I have used a Gameboard class to set up the board, making 4 instances of a hidden and display board for both the user and the computer.
 In this class you can set the board size and ship number with the methods within, ie: create_ships, print_board.
 There is also a method called fire_shots which places the shots on the board and a method called count_ships, which adds up the hit ships at the end of each round, to give the score of the game.
 <br/>

 # Testing